 - Increasing annuity plans

-Inflation can significantly reduce the future purchasing power of retirement savings.
+Inflation continuously erodes purchasing power, which results in a lower value of the retirement savings.
 Even if your retirement corpus appears large today, future living expenses may increase substantially over time.

 Example

-If your monthly expenses are ₹50,000 today and inflation averages 6% annually, the same lifestyle may require over ₹1.6 lakh per month after 20 years.
+Let’s assume your monthly expenses are ₹50,000 today and inflation averages 6% yearly.
+Maintaining the same lifestyle will require approximately ₹1.6 lakh per month after 20 years.

 This is why long-term retirement planning through NPS should always consider: